kinit-sk/IMGTB/README.md

 ```
 Only required parameter is the dataset filepath, other parameters will be filled in with their default values, if left empty.

+### **Supported dataset formats**
+We currently support all filetypes listed below, together with the following formats:
+- Default processor can parse Hugging Face Hub datasets,  all table data with separate columns for text and label
+- Use different splits
+    - Different train-test split percentage
+    - Different splits, configurations for Hugging Face Hub datasets
+- Test on machine/human only text by specifying predefined machine/human only dataset processing function

 #### **Supported dataset filetypes**
 - auto
 - csv